LeondeHaas/Spotify-Rythm/README.md

 # Rythm

 Welcome to Rythm!
-This C# aplication simulates a Spotify aplication.
+This is a C# aplication that simulates a Spotify aplication.